Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

 ## Remarks & open questions

 - The client application will need to communicate with the authentication service: should this be integrated into `libparsec`?
 Or it's the JS side that handle that?
+- What to do when a user is revoked from an organization?
+  Should we remove the device, or should we just provide the information that the device for the given organization is revoked?